A Taste for Murder

-A Taste for Murder is an upcoming British crime drama television series for ITVX and BritBox set in Italy.
+A Taste for Murder is a British crime drama television series created by Matt Baker for ITVX and BritBox set in Italy.
+The series began streaming from 7 April 2026.

 Premise

 A widowed metropolitan police detective takes his daughter to Capri for the summer to stay with his in-laws, and as they struggle to overcome their grief he gets immersed in helping solve local crime.